-To remove the new-appliance smell, heat up the cooking compartment when it is empty and with the oven door closed.
+To eliminate the new-appliance smell, heat up the cooking compartment without anything in it and with the oven door closed.

-- Remove the accessories from the cooking compartment. - 2.
-Remove leftover packaging, such as polystyrene pellets, from the cooking compartment.

-- 3. Before heating the appliance, wipe the smooth surfaces in the cooking compartment with a soft, wet - 4.
-Press the On/Off button to switch on the appliance. - 5.
-Fill the water tank. - 6.
-Set the type of heating, temperature and added steam, then start the appliance operation.
+- 1. Remove the accessories from the cooking compartment. - 2.
+Remove any leftover packaging, such as polystyrene pellets, from the cooking compartment. - 3.
+Before heating the appliance, wipe the smooth surfaces in the cooking compartment with a soft, damp cloth. - 4.
+Press the on/off button to switch on the appliance. - Fill the water tank. → "Filling the water tank" on page 24 - 6.
+Set the specified type of heating, temperature and steam injection, then start the appliance.

-- Keep the kitchen ventilated while the appliance is heating up. - 8.
-Use the On/Off touch button to switch off the appliance after the indicated time. - Wait until the cooking compartment has cooled down - Clean the smooth surfaces with soapy water and a dish cloth. - Empty the water tank and dry the cooking compartment.
+- 7. Keep the kitchen ventilated while the appliance is heating. - 8.
+Use the on/off button to switch off the appliance once the specified time has elapsed. - 9.
+Wait for the cooking compartment to cool down. - Clean the smooth surfaces with soapy water and a dish cloth. - 11.
+Empty the water tank and dry the cooking compartment. → "After every steam operation" on page 25